 But, let me assure you, all is not wasted if your broth doesn’t gel.
 It’s still delicious.
 It’s still packed with minerals.
 And it probably still has some gelatin.
 So don’t toss it!

 However, for your next batch, here are some tips to get more gelatin out of the bones and into your broth.

 Be mindful of the bone to water ratio.
 Adding too much water (or not enough bones) will almost certainly affect your broth’s gelling capabilities.

 When you place the bones in your pot, you should fill it with just enough water to cover the bones.
 No less and no more.

 And this still holds true even if your recipe calls for vegetables.
 In fact, it may help to simmer the bones first, and then add your veggies in the final three to six hours or so.

 Choose the right bones.
 Gelatin is essentially cooked and dissolved collagen–a protein found largely in cartilage and skin.

-Thus, in order to end up with a gelatin rich broth, you must include cartilage rich joint bones as well as feet.
+Thus, in order to end up with a gelatin bone broth, you must include cartilage-rich joint bones as well as feet.
 For beef, this includes knuckles, ribs, and oxtails.
 For chicken, this includes legs, wings, and feet.
 And don’t forget about the skin!
 It’s made mostly of collagen.